Diphtheria: History

-In 1735, a diphtheria epidemic swept through New England.
+Discovery and science

+Records of diphtheria begin as early as the 5th century BCE in the writings of Hippocrates.
+Epidemics were first described by Aëtius of Amida in the 6th century.

 Before 1826, diphtheria was known by different names across the world.
-In England, it was known as "Boulogne sore throat," as the illness had spread from France.
+In England, it was known as "Boulogne sore throat", as the illness had spread from France.
 In 1826, Pierre Bretonneau gave the disease the name diphthérite (from Greek διφθέρα, diphthera 'leather'), describing the appearance of pseudomembrane in the throat.